 The children began receiving food and medical care, and also educational materials that enabled them to attend classes.

 And there was hope for Habtam, as well.
-She was encouraged by the project staff to join a savings group and began to engage in income-generating activities.
+The project staff encouraged her to join a savings group and engage in income-generating activities.

-She became a member of a savings and credit cooperative.
-This made her eligible to receive a 5,000-birr loan ($116 US dollars) to purchased five sheep.
-She also was taught how to care for them.
+She joined a saving and credit cooperative, which made her eligible to receive a 5,000-birr loan ($90 US dollars) to purchase five sheep.
+FH also provided training in how to care for the livestock.

 Multiplying her Success

-The children now receive health insurance, as well, and Habtam took part in discussion groups and qualified for counseling.
-Over time, as her success and self-worth became evident, she became a role model for other caring mothers who had also had believed they were not capable of supporting themselves.
+The children became eligible to receive health insurance.
+Habtam took part in discussion groups and qualified for counseling.
+Over time, her success and self-worth grew noticeable.
+She soon became a role model for other mothers who previously believed that they, too, were incapable of supporting themselves.

-“The counseling services I received from social workers have gradually changed my thoughts about myself.
-Before, I believed I was worthless.
+“The counseling services I received from social workers changed how I thought about myself.
+Before, I believed I could do nothing of value.
 But now I am one of the voluntary caregiver mothers in the community dedicated to helping others,” Habtam says.

-Today, her oldest son is 17 years old and enrolled in college.
-Her young daughter, Kalkida, is 10 and in the fourth grade.
+Her oldest son is now 17 years old and enrolled in college.
+Her young daughter, Kalkida, is 10 and attending the fourth grade.

-“I feel I am in the right lane for change now, thanks to God and those supporters who make this project possible,” she says.
+“I feel I am in the right lane for change now, thanks to God and FH supporters who made this project possible,” she says.